In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 These shrubs are a very adaptive species.
 They can be grown in almost any climate.

-For proper blooming, they need exposure to some amount of sunlight, although they can thrive in shaded environments.
+They need light exposure for proper blooming, although they can thrive in shaded environments.

-If you live in very hot regions, then you can let them have some sun in the morning, but shade them in the afternoon when sunshine is at its peak.
+If you live in very hot regions, you can let them have some sun in the morning, but shade them in the afternoon when the sunshine is at its peak.

 Exposure to harsh sunny conditions could dry them up.